-What Are Resume Objective Statements?
+What Is a Resume Objective Statement?

 Marquette University defines an objective statement as a “concise, position-centered statement describing the value you can add and the needs you can fulfill” to and for the business.